 Conventional wisdom views modification of a contract as the formation of a new contract, and therefore examines the validity of the modification based on the usual tests for contract formation.
 By contrast, especially in the case of unsophisticated parties, there are instances in which a party is not at all aware that its conduct has deviated from the contract.
 Apparently, according to the objective test for contract formation, subjective lack of awareness makes no difference.
-But in the spirit of the neoformalist position, we believe that unless it has been proven that the parties were aware that their actual behavior deviated from the formal agreement, such deviation did not indicate consent to legal change.
+But in the spirit of the neo-formalist position, we believe that unless it has been proven that the parties were aware that their actual behavior deviated from the formal agreement, such deviation did not indicate consent to legal change.
 This is because, the parties trust their lawyers to draft the legal arrangement in writing, with the understanding that their future conduct will not necessarily have legal validity.
 Therefore, it is unreasonable to assume that they have checked whether their conduct conforms to the written contract.
 Under these circumstances, examining whether the parties have objectively deviated from the contract as is common in the case of contract formation, is not sufficient.
 It is necessary to verify that the parties have deliberately decided to deviate from the contract to provide legal validity for this deviation.

 Nevertheless, this conclusion must be qualified because the awareness test is not only factual but also normative.
 Therefore, in some cases, it is appropriate to apply a concept of constructive knowledge and to attribute such awareness to the party that should have known about the modification by virtue of professional status and education, even if knowledge in practice remains unproven.